 Should you get this pan?

 Cast iron is known for giving you great sears on your food.
 Whenever you have a recipe that requires searing, cast iron cookware should be at the top of the list of acceptable materials.
-I love that this skillet has so much surface area on it, but it does have one huge downfall in my opinion.
+I love that this skillet has so much surface area on it, but this iron pan does have one huge downfall in my opinion.

 While cast iron can be used on any surface you can think to cook on, if you have a ceramic or glass cooking top, I would not recommend using this cooking material.
-Because it is so dense and heavy, it will scratch your stove top.
+Because it is so dense and heavy, an iron pan will scratch your stove top.

-All Clad 440465 Stainless Steel Tri-Ply Bonded Pan with Lid
+All Clad BD55404 D5 Stainless Steel Tri-Ply Bonded Pan with Lid

 Several people have told me that cooking fish using stainless steel cookware is a bad idea, and on the surface, they are correct.
 Stainless steel generally does not have non-stick properties, but I have found that putting enough oil on it will keep my fish from sticking to the pan.